 HEED: Maintenance management system

-HEED is a value-added app for FiOS fleet management and GPS tracking software available in Sri Lanka.
+HEED is a value-added app for FiOS fleet management and GPS tracking software.
 It allows tracking maintenance works, spare parts, and costs in your company.
 One of the most demanded options in HEED is tracking maintenance expenses.
 For example, if you change tires, oil, filters, brakes, or repair vehicles – enter the costs in HEED to control how much you spend to keep your fleet fine-tuned.

 But remembering that fuel is the largest fleet expense, KLOUDIP decided to add fuel filling expenses to HEED.
 Tracking fuel expenses like that is simple: